pat-laugh/websson-libraries/parser/README.md

 To import documents, the parser currently uses a static [curl](https://curl.haxx.se/) library.

-To prevent that, you can disable its use &mdash; which will also disable imports &mdash; by uncommenting the `#define DISABLE_IMPORT` in the file "importManager.cpp".
+To prevent that, you can disable its use.
+This will disable imports.
+To do this you have to define `WEBSSON_PARSER_DISABLE_IMPORT` before compiling.
+You can also just call `make disable_import`.